Anish87/sqmodwiki/Algorithm/Collect/Keybind/Function.SqCollect.Keybind.Active.md

 # Description

-Collect into a container all the active keybind entity instances.
+Collect into a container all the active [SqKeybind](Class.SqKeybind) instances.

 # Specifications